Sbazar/project/README.md

 # project

-For UBC data science tools course
+This is a readme file for UBC data science tools course, for module 06 assignment.